S1/S2 (Amsterdam Metro): Early operations and start-up problems

 In October 1995, residents of Buitenveldert started a campaign in to increase the safety of the level crossings of the express tram after three people were killed in separate accidents within a month and many heavy accidents occurred.
 They argued that the precautions taken at crossings, consisting of just a flashing light, to be insufficient despite the trams passing at high speed through traffic and threatened to block the crossings with cars if their demands were not met.
-The trams can go though crossings at a high speed as the traffic light immediately turns white—meaning proceed for public transit—when a tram is approaching, quickly leading to collisions when pedestrians, bikers or cars fail to stop at their red light.
+The trams can go through crossings at a high speed as the traffic light immediately turns white—meaning proceed for public transit—when a tram is approaching, quickly leading to collisions when pedestrians, bikers or cars fail to stop at their red light.
 The front of the S1/S2 units are also considered to be more dangerous than regular trams.
 The sharp edges, coupling mechanism and the lack of a wheel cover could cause people to end up under the tram and lead to serious or fatal injuries even at lower speeds.
 The GVB announced the next day that it would install fences and warning signs at some crossings.
 Following an investigation a week later, maximum speed on some crossings was limited to 40 km/h for the trams.

 An express tram caught fire at Weesperplein metro station on 12 July 1999 due to a blocked disc brake.
 Although the tram was carrying no passengers at the time, the smoke coming from the fire caused all levels of the station to be evacuated.
 Two people were taken to hospital for smoke inhalation but were discharged quickly after their injuries were determined to be minor.
 As time progressed the number of problems and accidents decreased, and the units became more reliable.
 Around ten people died in collisions involving the express tram during its entire operation span.